Sujay2478/portfoliowebsite/README.md

 1. Clone the repository: `git clone [repository URL]`
 2. Open the project folder in your preferred code editor.
 3. Open the `index.html` file in a web browser to view the website.

-## Contact

-If you have any questions or inquiries, please feel free to reach out to me through the contact information provided in the website or by using the contact form.